 History & the Macquarrie connection

 The house dating back in parts to the 1600’s, has been a Drover’s inn, farmhouse and Victorian sporting lodge.
-It was part of the Estate bought by Major General Lachlan Macquarrie, on his return from Australia, and in its rooms he celebrated with locals, his purchase of the estate, which he called Jarversfield in honour of his wife (now known as Glenforsa), with his mausoleum and house over the hill at Gruline.
+It was part of the Estate bought by Major General Lachlan Macquarrie, on his return from Australia, and in its rooms he celebrated with the Islands Gentry, his purchase of the estate, which he called Jarversfield in honour of his wife (now known as Glenforsa), with his mausoleum and house over the hill at Gruline.